Genomic Expression Archive

 Create a new submission

-Login D-way and the top page is displayed.
-Move to the GEA submission site from the “GEA” menu at the top.
+Login D-way and navigate to the GEA submission page from the top menu.

 Create a new microarray experiment submission by selecting “Microarray” and clicking the [New submission].
 At the same time, in the DDBJ file server (ftp-private.ddbj.nig.ac.jp), a corresponding subdirectory is created under the submitter’s GEA upload directory.
 Upload data files to this subdirectory.